 We account for stock-based compensation in accordance with FASB ASC 718, Compensation - Stock Compensation.
 Under the provisions of FASB ASC 718, stock-based compensation cost is estimated at the grant date based on the award's fair value and is recognized as expense over the requisite service period.
 The Company generally issues grants to its employees, consultants and board members.
 At the date of grant, the Company determines the fair value of the stock option award and recognizes compensation expense over the requisite service period.
-The fair value of the stock option or warrant award is calculated using the Black Scholes option pricing model.
+The fair value of the stock option award is calculated using the Black Scholes option pricing model.

-During 2013 and 2012, warrants were granted to employees, directors and consultants of the Company.
-As a result of these grants, the Company recorded compensation expense of \$472,975 and \$48,489 during the years ended December 31, 2013 and 2012 respectively.
+During 2014 and 2013, warrants were granted to employees, directors and consultants of the Company.
+As a result of these grants, the Company recorded compensation expense of \$188,880 and \$472,975 during the years ended December 31, 2014 and 2013 respectively.